GaryLocke91/52465_programming_assignment/README.md

 1. Once Jupyter Notebook is installed, download the notebook to a folder on your computer.

-2. Open the command line and browse to the folder the notebook was downloaded to.
+2. Open the command line and browse to the folder the notebook was downloaded to using the ```cd``` command to change directory.

 3. Type ```jupyter notebook``` and press ENTER.